pankhurigadi/correlatedpy/README.md

 </p>

-The library implements a distributed learning algorithm allowing players to converge towards a correlated equilibrium point.
+The library implements a distributed learning algorithm allowing players to converge towards a correlated equilibrium point with minimal informational requirement.

 ## Installation